Legatum: Freedom Fund

+Resilio Fund

+In 2025, Legatum launched the Resilio Fund.
+The aim of the fund is to raise $500 million to develop local responses for those in need.
+This involves dispensing micro-grants between $2,000 to $10,000 to support first responders in countries such as Myanmar, Ethiopia, Somalia, Lebanon, India, and the Philippines.

+In the same year, Legatum launched "Leading with Character: a 30-day online course to cultivate leader character" in collaboration with the Oxford Character Project at the University of Oxford and the Human Flourishing Program at Harvard University.

 Entrepreneurship

-In 2007, Legatum established The Legatum Center for Entrepreneurship at MIT with the aim to create a generation of business leaders in developing countries by providing them with the skills needed to succeed as entrepreneurs.
-Legatum also supports entrepreneurship development through fellowships and venture-support programs run by the Legatum Center for Entrepreneurship at MIT.Fellowships are granted to students who show entrepreneurial ambition and an interest in making a lasting and positive economic impact on low-income countries.
+In 2007, Legatum established The Legatum Center for Entrepreneurship at MIT – later renamed the MIT Kuo Sharper Center for Prosperity and Entrepreneurship – with the aim to create a generation of business leaders in developing countries by providing them with the skills needed to succeed as entrepreneurs.
+Fellowships are granted to students who show entrepreneurial ambition and an interest in making a lasting and positive economic impact on low-income countries.

 Throughout 2017, the Center had distributed over $7 million to 213 fellows and launched enterprises across 40 countries.
 The Legatum fellows have pursued businesses that tackle social issues such as improving sanitation by converting waste products into fertiliser in Kenya, establishing plastic recycling businesses in Nigeria, and improving the clothing industry's conditions in Tanzania.

 Legatum established the annual Africa Awards for Entrepreneurship program, which recognises and rewards business leaders who serve as role models to Africa's aspiring entrepreneurs.
 The scheme has been in operation since 2007 and is now run by the African Leadership Network, with Legatum still involved as a lead sponsor.

 In 2008, Legatum partnered with Fortune magazine to announce the Legatum Fortune Technology Prize, a $1 million award intended to reward for-profit businesses who provide products and services to the needy through the use of technology.

 In 2013, Legatum launched the Centre for Entrepreneurs (CFE) in partnership with Luke Johnson to promote and support entrepreneurs in the UK.

 Policy

-Legatum Foundation is a sponsor of the Legatum Institute, based in London.
+Legatum founded the Prosperity Institute (formerly known as the Legatum Institute), based in London, in 2007.